 No. All sensors raise an alert at the contact centre first.
 Our operators will then assess the situation and contact the emergency services if appropriate.

 The batteries in your smoke detector will last for approximately 5 years and if they start to run low we will be alerted at the contact centre.
-We will replace the batteries before they run out when we carry out our annual review visit to you.
+We will replace the batteries before they run out, in some instances this will be when we carry out our annual review visit to you.

 Yes, a ‘Care Assist’ pager is ideal for people who prefer not to be connected to a 24 hour contact centre service.
 It is a portable telecare alarm that alerts the carer by vibrating, an audible alert and/or a visual display.